Embracing Uncertainty in "Small Data" Problems: Estimating Earthquakes from Historical Anecdotes: Derivation of Bounds in Terms of Relative Entropy

 \subsection{Optimal Bound for a Given $\RE(Q||P)$}

-Here we derive a relationship between the relative entropy $\RE(Q||P)$ and the $c < \infty$ for which the bounds given by \eqref{eq:dupuis211} are achieved.
-Here, we assume that such a $c$ exists; the case where the supremum/infimum are achieved as $c \to \infty$ is discussed in the next subsection.
-Denoting $\ft = f -\Exp_{P} [f]$ and differentiating the right hand side of \eqref{eq:dupuis211} with respect to $c$ and setting equal to zero yields that the infimum of the upper bound is achieved when $c$ satisfies
+Here we derive a relationship between the relative entropy $\RE(Q||P)$ and $c < \infty$ for which the bounds given by \eqref{eq:dupuis211} are achieved.
+We first assume that such a $c$ exists; the case where the supremum/infimum are achieved as $c \to \infty$ is discussed in the next subsection.
+Denoting $\ft = f -\Exp_{P} [f]$ and differentiating the right hand side of \eqref{eq:dupuis211} with respect to $c$ and setting the corresponding value equal to zero yields that the infimum of the upper bound is achieved when $c$ satisfies

 and similarly for the lower bound $c$ must satisfy

 where to simplify notation we have defined